swimos/swimos-docs/src/_guides/http-ingestion.md

 ### Step 2: `AgencyAgent` Implementation

+Because the NextBus endpoint is a REST endpoint, we have no choice but to poll (and per the documentation, no more than once every 10 seconds per agency).
 Polling from a Swim server is accomplished via timers.
 Potentially-blocking tasks (in this case, REST requests) run through `asyncStage()`.
 Combining these gives us the following:

 ```java
 package swim.vehicle;